 4. Have the information verified by customs

-7. Shipping the goods
+7. Send the goods

 8. The goods cross the border and leave the EU

-Glossary ATLAS Export declaration – FAQ
+Glossary ATLAS Export Declaration – FAQ

 What is a customs office of export?